What is the advantage of the extending the insurance?

-- The person has fallen into higher age group (such as from 50-59 to 60-64 etc.) and some products may charge higher age group number.
+- The person had a birthday and is now in a higher age group (such as from 50-59 to 60-64 etc.) and some products may charge higher age group number.

-I initially bought the insurance for 1 month and I am trying to renew that for another month and I see that the price is higher.
-Why is it so?
+I initially bought the insurance for 1 month and I am trying to extend that for another month and I see that the price is higher.
+Why is there an increase?

-The price is not higher just because you are renewing it.
-If it is not one of the reasons describe above in the previous FAQ, it is most likely because most companies charge daily premium based on the number of days you would like to purchase the insurance for and some months have 30 days while others have 31 days.
-Additionally, most insurance companies charge $5 renewal fee.
+The price is not higher just because you are extending it.
+If it is not one of the reasons described above in the previous FAQ, it is most likely because most companies charge a daily premium based on the number of days you would like to purchase the insurance for and some months have 30 days while others have 31 days.
+Additionally, most insurance companies charge $5 extension fee.

 I have IMG insurance.
-My insurance card says that my insurance expiration date is September 17, 2010 but your renewal notice says that my last date of coverage is September 16, 2010.
+My insurance card says that my insurance expiration date is September 17, 2016, but your extension notice says that my last date of coverage is September 16, 2016.
 Could you please explain the discrepancy?

 In IMG insurance plans, the expiration date is not included in the coverage duration and you have not been charged for that day either.

-If you look closely, it in fact, says that your expiration date is September 17, 2010 12:01 AM EST. That means, to be very precise, you have the coverage for 59 seconds on that day.
-However, practically, you don't have any coverage on that day.
+If you look closely, it in fact, says that your expiration date is September 17, 2016 12:01 AM EST. To be precise, you have coverage for exactly 59 seconds on that day, hardly any coverage at all.

-I would like to renew the insurance for 7 months, but it is only allowing me to extend for 1 month 3 days.
-How can I renew for 3 months?
+I would like to extend the insurance for 7 months, but it is only allowing me to extend for 1 month 3 days.
+How can I extend for 7 months?